volkanto/fitbit-mountain-face/README.md

 npx fitbit
 ```

-Install built application to the simulator
+Install the built application to the simulator

 ```shell
 install